 “The process of effectively negotiating, adapting to, or managing significant sources of stress or trauma.
 Assets and resources within the individual, their life and environment facilitate this capacity for adaptation and ‘bouncing back’ in the face of adversity”.

 Multiple criteria are often used to classify people as resilient or not (most notably widowers), removing the reliance on proxy measures and identified resilient individuals and the characteristics that contribute to this outcome (Bennett, 2010; Moore & Stratton, 2003).
 This operationalisation of resilience has been used to classify other carers, including older spousal dementia carers (Donnellan, Soulsby & Bennett, 2015).
-Criteria includes; 1.
+Their criteria included; 1.
 View their current life positively, 2.
 Currently actively participating in life, 3.
 Return to a life that had meaning and satisfaction, 4.
 Coping with no sign of distress.

 There is growing interest in resilience of those who care for someone at the end of life (Oliviere & Monroe, 2008; Grande et al., 2009), in building on resilience during end of life care (MacArtney et al., 2015), the factors that contribute to, and hinder resilience (Donnellan et al., 2015) and which carers of family members at the end of life need more support from health services (McNamara & Rosenwax, 2010).
 Informal carers perform a crucial role in maintaining and supporting patients and as a consequence have support needs themselves (Harding & Higginson, 2014).